Overview

 How does the EDCI ensure data privacy and security?

-Data security and privacy are of utmost importance to the EDCI, and to BCG’s support of the Initiative – as a leading professional services firm, BCG’s business model fundamentally depends on client trust and data security.
+Data security and privacy are of utmost importance to the EDCI, as a leading professional services firm, BCG’s business model fundamentally depends on client trust and data security.
 BCG is utilizing best-in-class protocols to protect GP and portfolio company data with several layers of security, outlined in the sections below.

 How is the data protected when submitted and stored?

-BCG Expand, a benchmarking platform for financial services companies and wholly-owned subsidiary of BCG, serves as the data aggregator to the EDCI.
-In its role as data aggregator, BCG Expand has implemented measures to ensure data privacy and security, utilizing the same features and practices that BCG Expand puts in place for its benchmarking of other sensitive metrics for the broader financial services industry.
+BCG Expand, a benchmarking platform for financial services companies and wholly-owned subsidiary of BCG, serves as the EDCI data aggregator.
+BCG Expand has implemented measures to ensure data privacy and security, utilizing the same features and practices that BCG Expand puts in place for its benchmarking of other sensitive metrics for the broader financial services industry.
 The EDCI data environment undergoes regular vulnerability scanning and periodic penetration testing, and BCG Expand complies with all applicable data protection laws and regulations.

 1. BCG Expand ensures all data is encrypted both during transfer and at rest.